Abukodonosor/typeScript-back/README.md

 (so excuse if i didn't use best industrial practices)

 Need to implement:
--bcrypt for password
+- bcrypt for password
--tests for api and models
+- tests for api and models

 Structure:
 src:
 - this folder contains ts code, and all logic
 - src/configDB.ts => is file where you need to change your DB connection params

 TypeScript code can be transpiled with tsc command, and you will receive /dist folder with js files

 Usage:

-npm install (for installing npm packages) npm run start (to run server)
+- npm install (for installing npm packages)
+- npm run start (to run server)